-If the thought of loud networking mixers or upper-crust soirees get your palms sweaty, then creating your own events is essential.
+If the thought of loud networking mixers or upper-crust soirees gets your palms sweaty, then creating your own events is essential.

 Many introverted entrepreneurs take this approach in order to feel comfortable.

 “Networking events are a beneficial way to meet others in your industry, as well as fellow business owners who are interested in learning and growing,” John Boitnott of Fortune suggests.

 You can bring together the people you have on your networking list by throwing small, intimate dinner parties.
-Invite colleagues, journalists, industry authors, investors, and control the pace of the networking event having everyone at one table.
+Invite colleagues, journalists, industry authors, investors, and control the pace of the networking event by having everyone at one table.

 2. Network When You’re at Your Best